 RDFS inference is achieved via a set of axiomatic triples and entailment rules.
 These rules allow the full set of valid inferences using RDFS semantics to be determined.
 Herman ter Horst in defines RDFS extensions for more general rule support and a fragment of OWL, which is more expressive than DLP and fully compatible with RDFS.
 First, he defines R-entailment, which extends RDFS-entailment in the following ways:

 OWLIM uses a notation almost identical to R-Entailment defined by Horst.
+One major difference is that two forms of consistency checking rules are permitted.
+The first form is the same as defined by R-entailment, i.e. a rule without a consequence indicates inconsistency when its premises are satisfied.
+The second form has consequences that identify statements that must exist when the premises are true.
 OWLIM-SE performs reasoning based on forward-chaining of entailment rules defined using RDF triple patterns with variables.
-OWLIM-SE's reasoning strategy is one of 'materialisation', which is introduced in the OWLIM Primer in the Reasoning Strategies topic
+OWLIM-SE's reasoning strategy is 'total materialisation', which is introduced in the OWLIM Primer in the Reasoning Strategies topic

 The rule format and the semantics enforced is analogous to R-entailment (see the Rule-Based Inference topic on page and ) with the following differences: